The Home Of Outdoor Living

 Our guide to garden sleeper ideas has lots of creative inspiration on ways to use them in your landscaping scheme.

-6. Source reclaimed bricks for edges, patios and paths
+11. Source reclaimed bricks for edges and patios

 Reclaimed bricks offer a vintage charm that's perfect for country-cottage gardens, and they're durable too.
 Often they can be found online – or ask around your local area – you might just pick up a bargain.